 Psychology is the study of the mind.
 Men and women have grappled for centuries to unlock the mysteries within ourselves.
 This challenge has demanded the attention of history’s greatest thinkers.
-We owe much of what we understand about ourselves to the brilliant minds that came before us.
-The history of psychology is populated with genius, and no shortage of eccentricity.

 I mean, we don’t do everything these pioneers might have attempted.
 Phillip Zimbardo turned the basement of a Stanford academic hall into a prison.
 Stanley Milgram pretended to electrocute people.
 Sigmund Freud…well, Freud was really into cocaine.
 Like, really into it.